The doorbell rang and I froze for a second.

 We stopped suddenly in the middle of a dirt track, and Maxwell leapt out with a jack in hand.
 Linda got out to help him, and they quickly changed the tyre.

 Meanwhile, I was pondering what I’d do if they happened to be killed by a lion, leaving me alone with only a hidden lump of maize porridge to protect myself.

 Speaking of lions, they were next on our agenda, and we managed to get super-close to them.
 So close, in fact, that one of them tried to attack the front of our jeep.

 There were three of them skulking in the bushes nearby, and every time Maxwell revved the engine, they’d dart on over to us and get ready to attack.

-When we cut the engine, though, they’d soon get bored and settle down into some shade to nap.
+When we cut the engine, though, they’d soon get bored and settle down into the shade to nap.